olafbuitelaar/docker-mariadb-ubuntu/README.md

 MariaDB with LZ4 compression
 ==================

 Based on the [official MariaDB image](https://registry.hub.docker.com/_/mariadb/) but build on Ubuntu 17.10 which includes LZ4 compression.
+It also includes the mariadb-backup package.

 See the official image for usage documentation.